 The Company is a junior mineral exploration company engaged in the acquisition and exploration of mineral properties.
-As at May 31, 2019 the Company has not earned any production revenue, nor has it determined whether these properties contain economically recoverable ore reserves.
+As at May 31, 2020 the Company has not earned any production revenue, nor has it determined whether these properties contain economically recoverable ore reserves.
 The underlying value of the mineral resource interests is entirely dependent on the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development and upon future profitable production.
 Mineral resource interests represent costs incurred to date, less amounts amortized and/or written off, and do not necessarily represent present or future values.
 As a mineral Company in the exploration stage the ability of the Company to complete the exploration and development of its mineral property interests will be affected primarily by its ability to raise adequate amounts of capital through equity financings, debt financings, joint venturing of projects and other means.

-The Company has a history of losses with no operating revenues and, as at May 31, 2019, the Company had working capital in the amount of \$126,587 and an accumulated deficit of \$7,586,487.
+The Company has a history of losses with no operating revenues and, as at May 31, 2020, the Company had working capital of \$1,316,484 and an accumulated deficit of \$8,750,621.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to impossible to secure or raise when required.
-The Company will require additional financing to maintain its core operations, conduct planned exploration programs on its existing exploration and evaluation assets and discharge its obligations as they become due in the next twelve months.
-While the Company has been successful in securing financings in the past there can be no assurance that it will be able to do so in the future.
-If the Company is unable to obtain adequate additional financing the Company will be required to curtail operations and exploration and development activities.
-These factors cast significant doubt about the Company's ability to continue as a going concern and realize its assets and settle its liabilities and commitments in the normal course of business.
-These consolidated financial statements do not reflect any adjustments which could be material to the carrying values of assets and liabilities, which may be required should the Company be unable to continue as a going concern.
+As at May 31, 2020 management considers that the Company has adequate resources to maintain its core operations, conduct planned exploration programs on its existing exploration and evaluation assets and discharge its obligations as they become due in the next twelve months.
+See also Note 12.